 Suddenly high school student Subaru Natsuki has been summoned to another world on the way back from the convenience store.
 With the biggest crisis of his life being summoned to another world and no sign of the one who summoned him, things become worse when he is attacked.
 But when he is saved by a mysterious silver-haired girl with a fairy cat, Subaru cooperates with the girl to return the favor.
 When they finally manage to get a clue, Subaru and the girl are attacked and killed by someone.
 Subaru then awakens in the place he was summoned and notices he gained the ability "Returns by Death."
 A helpless boy that only has the ability to rewind time by dying.
 And beyond the despair can he save the girl from the fate of death?

-Re:Zero kara Hajimeru Isekai Seikatsu: Dai-1 Shou - Outo no Ichinichi-hen has been published in English as Re:ZERO -Starting Life in Another World- Chapter 1: A Day in the Capital by Yen Press since July 26, 2016.
+Re:Zero kara Hajimeru Isekai Seikatsu: Dai-1 Shou - Outo no Ichinichi-hen was published in English as Re:ZERO -Starting Life in Another World- Chapter 1: A Day in the Capital by Yen Press from July 26, 2016 to October 25, 2016.

 The story is somewhat unique.
 At first it seems to be another copy-paste "Wake up in a game-type world with newfound power and a harem." type of story, but it takes a turn to a more comedic and parodied version, with the main character noting that the magic is annoyingly realistic and his hand still stings after punching people.